-On June 17, she won the Indonesia Open Grand Prix Gold title in Jakarta, a victory that comes just months before she heads to London for the Olympics.
-This is her third Indonesia Open title.
+Records and laurels have steadily come Saina's way since long.
+On June 17, she won the Indonesia Open Grand Prix Gold title in Jakarta.
+This was her third Indonesia Open title.

-She also became the first Indian to win the Thailand Open badminton title earlier this month.
+Earlier in June, she also became the first Indian to win the Thailand Open badminton title.
 She won the Swiss Open Grand Prix Gold in March 2012.

 She was spotted by PSS Nani Prasad Rao, badminton coach of the Sports Authority of Andhra Pradesh, at the age of 8 and he convinced her father to allow her to pursue a career in badminton.
-And Mr Singh backed his daughter's dreams.
-"Rarely can a middle-class family think of spending half of the monthly income on an eight-year-old child's training without knowing if the gamble would pay off but I decided to go by the advice of PSS Nani Prasad Rao who saw immense potential in the girl," Mr Singh said.
+And Mr Harvir Singh backed his daughter's dreams.

 She also made it to the World Super Series semi-final in December 2008.